-Unlike aerobic bacteria, these anaerobic bacteria are able to get more than enough energy from fermentation of its food source and does not require adding free oxygen to help do its job.
+Unlike aerobic bacteria, these anaerobic bacteria are able to get more than enough energy from its food source by fermentation and do not require adding oxygen to help do its job.
 These highly designed creatures may react negatively or even die if free oxygen is present.
 Phosphorus removal from wastewater is another benefit of anaerobic microbes used in sewage treatment.